covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-02-Those-Outside-Of-The-Statistics.md

 Professor Yao Lan, deputy director of the Security Center of Huazhong University of Science and Technology, said she saw that Macau had requisitioned a hotel relatively far from the crowd as a centralized management area for people with a history of contact in Hubei.
 She suggested that similar measures could be taken in Hubei and other regions to effectively control suspected cases.

-Shen Jun, chief assistant of the emergency center of Zhongnan Hospital and director of emergency surgery, told Caijing reporters that **all patients that Zhongnan Hospital has taken in are in serious condition, "patients with very unstable vital signs (patients with poor oxygenation, fast heart rate, fast breathing rate, and respiratory distress syndrome)".
+Dr. Shen Jun, chief assistant of the emergency center of Zhongnan Hospital and director of emergency surgery, told Caijing reporters that **all patients that Zhongnan Hospital has taken in are in serious condition, "patients with very unstable vital signs (patients with poor oxygenation, fast heart rate, fast breathing rate, and respiratory distress syndrome)".
 There is a shortage of beds, and those suspected or mild cases are isolated at home.**

 <figure>
   <img src="/assets/media/2020-02-02/those-outside-of-statistics-04.png" alt="operation"/>